ShahAlom47/Assaignment-10-Client/README.md

     - React Simple Typewriter: For animated typewriter effect.
     - Swiper Slider: For a responsive and touch-friendly slider.
     - React Tooltip: For displaying tooltips on hover.
+    - React Lottie: Used for Login and Register page.

 ## Technologies Used
 - HTML